How to get the best deal on car insurance in Los Angeles

 Who pays more for car insurance, drivers in Los Angeles or San Francisco?

 Los Angeles and San Francisco are two of the most congested cities in California, and they’re also home to some of the highest car insurance rates in the state.
-LA drivers will generally pay an average of $264 more than San Francisco drivers, but this can vary based on your ZIP code and address.
+LA drivers will generally pay an average of $264 more per year than San Francisco drivers, but this can vary based on your ZIP code and address.

 State minimum requirements in Los Angeles